Greetings and Welcome

 - Lost time may need to be made up – either through noon or after-school detentions.

 - You may lose marks in the course under the Class Participation category.
-10% of the final course mark is generally allocated to this category.
+10% of the final course mark may be allocated to this category.

 - If you accumulate an excessive amount of unexcused absences, you will be placed on probation and will need to commit to a plan, developed in consultation with your parents / guardians, the teacher, and the administration, that will assist you in fulfilling your responsibility to attend class

 Study Periods / Spares

 If you are in grades 6 to 10, you are expected to take a full course load and will have no spares.
 If you are in grade 11 or 12, there may be times when you do not have classes.
 In those cases, you have the option of either leaving the school building or working in the Learning Commons.
 In all cases, you are expected to keep the hallways and lobby clear during class time.

 Chapels and Assemblies